Belt Lipectomy: Circumferential Abdominoplasty

 Body Lifts and Choices – A Collaboration between you and your Surgeon

-If you’re not sure where to begin, one of Specialist Surgeons or Patient Care Advisors can help you assess which area can help make the greatest differences for you in terms of your appearance.
+If you’re not sure where to begin, one of Specialist Surgeons or Patient Care Coordinators can help you assess which area can help make the greatest differences for you in terms of your appearance.
 They can also help you to choose a procedure that can help with the reduction of recurring skin infections or skin-and-fat related back, neck or shoulder pain.
 Surgery is NOT a substitute for exercise and good nutrition, however – and weight should be stable for at least six months and ideally for 12 months.

 How some patients choose which areas of their body to focus on first

 Other patients sometimes determine where to start with Body Lift surgeries by FIRST focusing on whichever body area has the greatest amount of excess skin folds or sagging, loose and over-stretched skin that they find most bothersome or embarrassing, as well as prone to recurring skin infections or an imbalance in their physique.

 For some patients this is the upper arm area as it cannot always be covered; but for many patients, this is the Tummy or Belly area, because it’s the area they notice most and feel distracted by — and hence Abdominoplasty is commonly one of the earlier surgeries engaged in for body-lift and contouring patients.

 Are you a candidate for a “Belt Lipectomy” Abdominoplasty Procedure?